 Is Shiitake Mushroom good for weight loss?

-Yes, studies show that Shiitake mushrooms do not help weight gain, prevent fat deposition, and lower fat levels in your body (24).
+Yes, studies show that shiitake mushrooms may help proper weight management, prevent fat deposition, and lower fat levels in your body (24).

 Can you eat the entire shiitake mushroom?